beauvais/just_type/README.md

 (**Update:** You can now choose either the classic iA Writer or the new [Writer Pro][4] as your just type environment.)

-A simple [Alfred 2][1] workflow to open new iA Writer window ready to just get typing.
+A simple [Alfred 2][1] workflow to open a clean, zen-mode window ready to just get typing.

-It's a hotkey and AppleScript, which opens [iA Writer][2], inserts the text "Just Type," and puts iA into Zen mode, giving you a big, blank space to type into.
+The workflow is simply a hotkey and AppleScript, which opens [iA Writer][2] or [Writer Pro][4], inserts the text "Just Type," and puts your editor into Zen mode – giving you a big, blank space to type into.

 ## Workflow